Wes Kingdon

 Biographical Information[edit]

-Wes Kingdon did very well in his one season in the majors.
-He posted a line of .324/.410/.471, well above average, for the 1932 Washington Senators, a team which went 93-61.
+Wes Kingdon did very well in his one season in the majors, with the Washington Senators in 1932, a team which went 93-61.
+He posted a line of .324/.410/.471, well above average.
 His manager was Walter Johnson, and he was one year older than teammate Heinie Manush.
-Apart from his time in the majors, he had 20 years in the minors, playing mostly shortstop.
+Apart from his time in the majors, he played 20 years in the minors, playing mostly shortstop.

 Wes was on base during a controversial play on July 4, 1932.
 Runner Carl Reynolds slid hard into home plate and catcher Bill Dickey.
 Dickey. who had been "knocked out" in a similar play the day before, slugged Reynolds.
-Dickey received a 30-day suspension.
+This resulted in Dickey receiving a 30-day suspension.
 Source: SABR article [1].

 Related Sites[edit]